Davidkrem/Kremenitzer--Website/README.md

 # **David Kremenitzer Website**

 ### **Introduction**
-NEW and improved David Kremenitzer Voice-Over/ On-Camera Website built from scratch using HTML, CSS and JS.
+NEW and improved David Kremenitzer Voice-Over/ On-Camera Website built from scratch using HTML, CSS and JavaScript.
 I incorporated Flexbox and Grid into the CSS, enhanced the website with a JavaScript event and some hover animation.
 - [](#)

     - [**Technologies**](#technologies)